 Sick leave benefits shall be available to faculty on nine-month appointments.
 Nine-month faculty on a 100% appointment will accrue eleven (11) days (88 hours) of sick leave annually, beginning on the first day of their eligible appointment.
 Eligible faculty who are on a part-time (less than a 100%) appointment accrue sick leave on a prorated basis.
 Eligible faculty on leave without pay, except for military leave without pay and furloughs, do not accrue sick leave.
 Sick leave is tracked manually by SEHD HR.
-Please notify the SEHD HR and Payroll Coordinator (sehdhr@ucdenver.edu) if you must take any sick leave.
-If you will miss 3 or more days, please contact the SEHD HR and Payroll Manager (kelley.patient@ucdenver.edu) for FMLA information.
+Please notify the SEHD HR team (sehdhr@ucdenver.edu) if you must take any sick leave.
+If you will miss 3 or more days, please contact the SEHD HR team for FMLA information.